 And this trend will continue.
-Based on a 2019 survey, Gartner forecasts that eighty-four percent of new software today is delivered as SaaS.
-This percentage is expected to increase as existing providers transition to a subscription-based model.
-Yet, many software providers are ill prepared for the unique challenges and opportunities that come with managing customer subscriptions and transitioning to a SaaS model.
+Based on a 2019 survey, Gartner forecasts that eighty-four percent of new software will be delivered as SaaS, and this percentage is expected to increase as existing providers transition to a subscription-based model.
+Yet, many software providers are ill-prepared for the unique challenges and opportunities that come with managing customer subscriptions and transitioning to a SaaS model.

-One challenge is how software providers manage their order to cash process and capture, share and use financial metrics internally.
-In transitioning to a SaaS model or developing a SaaS business, many utilize spreadsheets, disconnected systems and other manual processes to manage their recurring revenue business.
-Often, these companies take the same processes and principles used to manage a traditional software business and implement them in the SaaS business.
+One challenge is how software providers manage their order to cash process and capture, share, and use financial metrics internally.
+When transitioning to a SaaS model or developing a SaaS business, many companies utilize spreadsheets, disconnected systems, and other manual processes to manage their recurring revenue business.
+These companies also tend to take the same methods and principles used to maintain a traditional software business and implement them in the SaaS business.
 The result?
 A mess of calculations that don’t accurately give insight to the state of the company.

-If you aren’t working with a SaaS business now, the chances are high that you soon will.
-As an accounting professional, it is important to understand the differences in managing the operations and finances of a traditional software business versus those of a SaaS business.
+If you aren’t already working with a SaaS business in some capacity, the chances are high that you will soon.
+As an accounting professional, it is crucial to understand the differences in managing the operations and finances of a traditional software business versus those of a SaaS business.

 The Problem with Spreadsheets

-Spreadsheets, which are embedded in the foundation of traditional accounting and bookkeeping, are unable to function effectively in the dynamic and constantly shifting nature of a SaaS business.
-Subscription terms can vary and come in multiple forms, and end-user agreements can change daily.
-With that kind of volatility, a business can quickly end up managing multiple, disconnected spreadsheets and periodic financial reporting becomes inefficient, taking far longer than it should.
-This process is highly susceptible to errors and makes it nearly impossible to efficiently generate accurate operational and financial reporting data.
+For starters, subscription terms can vary and come in multiple forms, and end-user agreements can change daily.
+With that kind of volatility, a business can quickly end up managing multiple, disconnected spreadsheets.
+Plus, periodic financial reporting becomes inefficient, taking far longer than it should.
+The spreadsheet process is also highly susceptible to errors, and it’s nearly impossible to generate accurate operational and financial reporting data efficiently.

-With spreadsheets, real-time operational and financial metrics are difficult to produce and as the metrics are often inconsistently defined, there is a high risk that the data is unreliable.
+The worst part?
+With spreadsheets, real-time operational and financial metrics are difficult to produce, and as the metrics are often inconsistently defined, there is a high risk that the data is unreliable.
 This can have a profound effect on the ability of a business to use financial and accounting data to make informed decisions.
-In addition, during an audit, the inability to produce reliable operational and financial data makes the process extremely cumbersome and painful for your team, your board members, and yourself.
+Also, during an audit, the inability to produce reliable operational and financial data makes the process extremely cumbersome and painful for your team, your board members, and yourself.

 In the early stages, many SaaS businesses supplement spreadsheets with general ledger software as an “easy option,” but quickly realize that general ledger software doesn’t efficiently manage subscription revenue recognition or subscription billing, especially if the contracts include sales-negotiated behavior, which is required in accordance with ASC 606 Revenue from Contracts with Customers.